rcardin/rcardin.github.io/_posts/2015-05-26-handling-dynamic-id-objects-in-rft.markdown

 objects with a dynamic id*.

 # Rational funtional tester
-I don’t want to have a full dissertation about RFT and its pros and cons.
+I donâ€™t want to have a full dissertation about RFT and its pros and cons.
 As previously stated, my aim is to focus on a very specific problem, i.e. the recognition of HTML object with a dynamic-id.

 #### How RFT works (sucks...)
-In short, RFT gives you a "Studio" application based on top of Eclipse by which a developer can record elements of an HTML page and can record some actions on them, such as clicks, text editing, and so on.
+In short, RFT gives you a &quot;Studio&quot; application based on top of Eclipse by which a developer can record elements of an
+HTML page and can record some actions on them, such as clicks, text editing, and so on.
 All this stuff is recorded inside a script, which is a Java class extending a class of the RFT API.
 Recorded object are represented using other classes of the RFT API, such as `SelectGuiSubitemTestObject` which represents a drop down menu, or `GuiTestObject`, which represents